sousadiego11/sousadiego11/README.md

-### Hello! 👋
+- :sparkles: I'm currently working as a Full-stack developer.
-- :computer: Currently working as a Full-stack developer.
+- :closed_book: My current goal is to work on all my technologies knowleges and build personal projects.

 <div align="left">
   <a href="https://github.com/sousadiego11">